<

 Jonathon Brooks, Carolina Panthers (59.7% rostered)

 Brooks started the season on the PUP list and became eligible to return in Week 5, but the Panthers haven't cleared him to practice yet.
-However, ESPN's David Newton reported last Friday that Brooks may return to practice next week.
-While the Panthers' backfield currently looks strong with Chuba Hubbard leading the way -- he's had 17 or more touches and scored over 17 fantasy points in four consecutive games -- Brooks is talented enough to create a timeshare.
+However, ESPN's David Newton reported last Friday that Brooks might return to practice next week.
+While the Panthers' backfield currently looks strong with Chuba Hubbard leading the way -- he has had 17 or more touches and scored over 17 fantasy points in four consecutive games -- Brooks is talented enough to create a timeshare.
 Because of this potential, Brooks should be rostered in all leagues.
 It's wise to take a wait-and-see approach until his role becomes clearer.

 Others to watch